What are Stablecoins?

-Like USDT, fiat-collateralized stablecoins are generally managed by a central operator, who tracks their circulation and allows users to mint and redeem tokens in their custody.
+Like USDT, cash-collateralized stablecoins are generally managed by a central operator, who tracks their circulation and allows users to mint and redeem tokens in their custody.

 In some cases, these reserves are even regularly audited to ensure that the amount of tokens traded is equal to the reserves held by the firm.

-Examples of fiat-collateralized stablecoins include USDT and USDC (pegged to the USD).
+Examples of cash-collateralized stablecoins include USDT and USDC (pegged to the USD).

 Crypto-collateralized stablecoins are collateralized by one or more cryptocurrencies.

 These assets generally lack a central administrator, and instead rely on an open software to enable borrowers to lock crypto assets (thus collateralizing them) and generate new stablecoins in the form of loans.